 Students must then complete an online application which includes preparing a written statement describing the project (who, what, where, how) as well as expected outcomes and prospects for future impact (not to exceed two pages).
 Applicants must also submit a budget (one separate page).

-The application and selection cycle is currently close.
 Interested students should consult about projects intended for summer 2025.

 -